dnlbowers/modern-buddhism/README.md

 * If the user is in a country or region without a nearby center or wishes to speak to someone informally about the subject, I have included a contact form to connect the site author directly.
 The reason for this also relates to the [Future-enhancements](#future-enhancements) section listed later in this readme.

-* Providing a newsletter to which the user can subscribe whilst sending the site author a message or by omitting the message and selecting the appropriate option before clicking the submit button.
+* Providing a newsletter to which the user can subscribe while sending the site author a message or by omitting the message and selecting the appropriate option before clicking the submit button.

 ### **Wireframes:**
 To organize my thoughts and prevent scope creep, I created wireframes for this project.
 Below are links to each of the mobile and desktop versions of the four intended pages.